Tourism in South Sudan

 South Sudan, a country in northeastern Africa, became an independent country in 2011.
-South Sudan has the world's second largest animal migration and therefore is considered a good place for ecotourism, but the lack of infrastructure for tourism and ongoing civil war are considered the challenges for the tourism industry in South Sudan.
+South Sudan has the world's second largest animal migration and therefore is considered a good place for ecotourism, but the lack of infrastructure for tourism and 2013-2020 civil war are considered the challenges for the tourism industry in South Sudan.

 Industry

 The tourism industry makes up a small share of the GDP of South Sudan, only 1.8% as of 2013.
 According to a report by the World Travel and Tourism Council, the contribution of the travel and tourism in GDP is expected to grow to 4.1% by the year 2024.
 Juba International Airport, the largest airport in South Sudan, has expanded from no international airlines operating in it in 2005 to 32 operating there in 2015.
 South Sudan does not have any five star hotels.
 The country has only two or three star hotels.